4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/4-Profile_Management/4-Profile_Management.md

 #### Disown Devices

-Tells Apple’s servers that your organization no longer owns one or more devices. **This request is deprecated and may not be supported in the future.**
+Tells Apple’s servers that your organization no longer owns one or more devices.

 > **Warning:** Disowning a device is a permanent action.
 After a short grace period, a disowned device cannot be reassigned to an MDM server in your organization.